Flamenco/stackeditpro/Features.md

 We fixed logic that prevented un-synced workspaces from emptying trash, and added an **Empty Now** action.
 You can find this action in the _More...
 Menu_, and the *Folder Details View* when the `trash` folder is selected.

 ## Language Support
 We have added support for setting a default language.
-You can access the language select under the *main menu* `set language` or  `sidebar : actions : set language`
+You can access the language select via the *Main Menu* `set language` or  via the *Global Action Menu* `sidebar : actions : set language`

 Languages are stored as a browser setting, not a workspace setting.